MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P9-Physics-Part-1/content.md

 **catapultArm** so the **catapultArm** snaps back to it's original position and fires the penguin into the air

-It's often easier to understand when you see physics in action, there's a lot going on here so make sure you pay extra attention.
+It will be easier to understand when you see physics in action, there's a lot going on here so make sure you pay extra attention.
 As I'm sure you already were :]

 ## Adding the touchNode